The ORCA-TWIN qCMOS Experiment I. Science case and commissioning at Calar Alto Observatory: qCMOS image sensor technology

 A detailed study and characterization of the first generation ORCA-Quest camera was presented by \citet{Lucas2024}.
 It includes a performance comparison between the ORCA-Quest upgrade and the EMCCD camera previously used in the VAMPIRES instrument within SCExAO on the Subaru telescope.
 The authors conclude that the qCMOS detector performs better than the EMCCD over a broad range of illuminations, especially at low-light levels.

-\citet{Krynski2025a} have characterized the ORCA-Quest\,2 camera C15550-22UP for space application, also comparing to the EMCCD.
-They find that for the same illumination level the qCMOS sensor has an advantage over EMCCD in terms of signal-to-noise ratio (SNR) due to high conversion gain as opposed to the multiplication mechanism of the EMCCD, where the amplification of noise explains the limiting factor at low fluxes.
+\citet{Krynski2025a} have characterized the ORCA-Quest\,2 camera C15550-22UP for space applications, also comparing to the EMCCD.
+They find that for the same illumination level the qCMOS sensor has an advantage over EMCCD in terms of SNR due to high conversion gain as opposed to the multiplication mechanism of the EMCCD, where the amplification of noise explains the limiting factor at low fluxes.
 The low dynamic range of EMCCDs is prompting another advantage of the qCMOS sensor.
+More recently, the use of the BAE HWK 4123 sensor was proposed for the Lazuli Space Observatory \citep{Roy2026}.

-\section{Numerical Simulations}
+\section{Numerical simulations}

-In order to understand in how far, despite the small pixel size, the ORCA-Quest 2 camera is competitive with regard to high performance CCD cameras, we have conducted a performance comparison between two types of commercially available sensors.
-The following systems that are available on the market were taken as reference and used with parameters listed in their respective data sheets: the Hamamatsu ORCA-Quest\,2 camera using the $4096\times2304$ / 4.6 $\mu$m pixel qCMOS sensor, and the Andor iKon-L using the $2048\times2048$ / 13.5 $\mu$m pixel Teledyne e2v CCD.
-For the reasons explained in Section~\ref{sec:qcmos}, we have passed on to include EMCCDs in the simulations as well.
+In order to understand in how far the ORCA-Quest\,2 camera is competitive on sky with regard to high performance CCD cameras, we have conducted a performance comparison between two types of commercially available sensors.
+The following systems that are available on the market were taken as reference and used with parameters listed in their respective data sheets: the Hamamatsu ORCA-Quest\,2 camera using the $4096\times2304$ / 4.6~$\mu$m pixel qCMOS sensor, and the Andor iKon-L using the $2048\times2048$ / 13.5~$\mu$m pixel Teledyne e2v CCD42-40.
+The main point is to quantitatively investigate the advantage from low read noise, despite the small pixel size.
+For the reasons explained in Sect.~\ref{sec:qcmos}, we have passed on to include EMCCDs in the simulations as well.

-The parameters used for the two camera types were taken from the manufacturer's ORCA-Quest 2 C15550-22UP datasheet\footnote{\url{https://www.hamamatsu.com/content/dam/hamamatsu-photonics/sites/documents/99_SALES_LIBRARY/sys/SCAS0166E_C15550-22UP.pdf}}, ORCA-Quest 2 White Paper\footnote{\url{https://www.hamamatsu.com/content/dam/hamamatsu-photonics/sites/documents/99_SALES_LIBRARY/sys/SCAS0149E_qCMOS_whitepaper.pdf}}, iKon-L 936 CCD datasheet \footnote{\url{https://andor.oxinst.com/products/ikon-large-ccd-series/ikon-l-936}} and are listed in the Appendix.
+The parameters used for the two camera types were taken from the manufacturer's ORCA-Quest\,2 C15550-22UP datasheet,\footnote{\url{https://www.hamamatsu.com/content/dam/hamamatsu-photonics/sites/documents/99_SALES_LIBRARY/sys/SCAS0166E_C15550-22UP.pdf}} ORCA-Quest\,2 White Paper,\footnote{\url{https://www.hamamatsu.com/content/dam/hamamatsu-photonics/sites/documents/99_SALES_LIBRARY/sys/SCAS0149E_qCMOS_whitepaper.pdf}} iKon-L 936 CCD datasheet\footnote{\url{https://andor.oxinst.com/products/ikon-large-ccd-series/ikon-l-936}} and are listed in the Appendix.